-🔳 Insert from Image Window ? ×
+Insert from Image Window ? ×

-Image Window Layer Background Rescale Layer using Image Coordinates lmage5 - red camellia, ☑ ; ☑ jpg 🗸
+Image Window lmage5 - red camelli a.ipg ~

+Layer Background

+Rescale Layer using Image Coordinate is 🗹

-ОК Cancel
+ОК Ca ncel

-- 1. With the graph window active, choose Insert: Image from Image Window.
-The Insert from Image Window dialog opens. - 2.
-Set the Image Window drop-down to the desired image. - Optionally, choose to insert the image as Layer Background and to Rescale Layer using Image Coordinates (Layer Background only).
+With the graph window active, choose Insert: Image from Image Window.
+The Insert from Image Window dialog opens.

+Set the Image Window drop-down to the desired image.

+Optionally, choose to insert the image as Layer Background and to Rescale Layer using Image Coordinates (Layer Background only).